madetheforcebewithyou/redux-knife-manager/README.md

 * Otherwise, it will return **undefined** if the knife is not exist.
 * **Knife Object:**
   * **selector (Object):**
-    The collection of selector, and the properties of selector are based on `defaultState`.
-It will generate the `get` method to retrieve the whole state, and selectors to retrieve the property of `defaultState`.
+    The collection of selector.
+It will generate the `get` method to retrieve the whole state, and selectors to retr.
   * **actionType (Object):**
     The collection of action type, and the properties of actionType are based on `actionMap`.
   * **action (Object):**